Help us improve your experience.

 Q-in-Q tunneling and VLAN translation allow service providers to create a Layer 2 Ethernet connection between two customer sites.
 Providers can segregate different customers’ VLAN traffic on a link (for example, if the customers use overlapping VLAN IDs) or bundle different customer VLANs into a single service VLAN.
 Data centers can use Q-in-Q tunneling to isolate customer traffic within a single site or when customer traffic flows between cloud data centers in different geographic locations.

-Starting in Junos OS Release 19.4R1, the QFX10000 line of switches support the third and fourth Q-in-Q tags as payload (also known as a pass-through tag) along with the existing two tags (for VLAN matching and operations).
+Starting in Junos OS Release 19.4R1, the QFX10000 line of switches supports the third and fourth Q-in-Q tags as payload (also known as a pass-through tag) along with the existing two tags (for VLAN matching and operations).
 The QFX10000 switches support multiple Q-in-Q tags for both Layer 2 bridging and EVPN-VXLAN cases.
 The Layer 2 access interfaces accept packets with three or four tags (all tags with the TPID value 0x8100).
 All the tags beyond the fourth tag (that is, from the fifth tag onward) are considered part of the Layer 3 payload and are forwarded transparently.

 Note: